Superintendent Weekly Update

-Thank you to everyone that provided input relative to our 2020-2021 COVID-19 protocols and items for consideration in the development of our 2021-2022 PCS Plan for Safe Return to School which is available by clicking the link below.
+Thank you to everyone who provided input relative to our COVID-19 protocols and items for consideration in the development of our PCS Plan for Safe Return to School which is available by clicking the link below.
 As part of our ESSER funding, we are required to post and periodically review our plan.
 Our plan is included below.

 Our safety team includes certified and non-certified staff members from our early childhood center, elementary school, middle school, and high school, including administrators, nurses, school social workers/licensed mental health practitioners, school psychologists, Plattsmouth Education Association representatives, before and after school program directors, our nutrition services director, our transportation location manager, maintenance, and our school resource officer(s).